Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 ### Running live tests serially

-By default, NUnit does not run tests within each assembly in parallel, but this be [configured](https://docs.nunit.org/articles/nunit/technical-notes/usage/Framework-Parallel-Test-Execution.html).
+By default, NUnit does not run tests within each assembly in parallel, but this can be [configured](https://docs.nunit.org/articles/nunit/technical-notes/usage/Framework-Parallel-Test-Execution.html).
 Especially for unit tests, this is often desirable; however, live and [recorded tests](#recorded-tests) may run into some issues.
 Thus, by default, the `RecordedTestBase` described below is attributed as `[NonParallelizable]`.